oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 PCS supports the use of forms to submit data to be used as input for a process.

+>If you completed the Lab 100, then there should be a couple of items already in the worklist and it should not be required to create a new quote request.
 ---

 Follow the steps explained in steps **STEP 2**, **STEP 3** to login into the Oracle Cloud, or directly into the PCS Workspace using ***Bala's*** credentials instead of Lisa's.